 Showers, Scattered Storms

 EVANSVILLE, Ind.
-(WFIE) - A pesky upper level low will remain in Missouri ushering in decent chances for showers and thunderstorms through Thursday.
-The area of low pressure coupled with a plethora of moisture streaming in from the Gulf of Mexico will provide multiple rounds of showers mixed with scattered thunderstorms.
-There is a marginal risk for a few severe thunderstorms this afternoon through tonight.
-The primary concern will be damaging winds.
+(WFIE) - A pesky upper level low will churn to our east bringing additional rounds of showers and thunderstorms through Friday.
+A plethora of Gulf moisture will stream into the area providing the fuel for soaking rains and thunderstorms.
+The severe weather threat remains low but slow moving storms will dump torrential rainfall.

 Mostly cloudy with a 70% chance of showers and thunderstorms.
-High temps in the lower 80s along with high humidity.
-Tonight, cloudy with showers and a few thunderstorms.
-Lows in the upper 60s to 70-degrees.
+High temps in the lower to mid-80s coupled with high humidity.
+Tonight, scattered showers and storms early.
+Low temps in the lower 70s.

-Wednesday, mostly cloudy with a 70% chance of showers and thunderstorms.
-High temps will remain in the lower 80s with more clouds then sun.
+Friday, partly sunny with a 50% chance of showers and thunderstorms.
+High temps will climb into the upper 80s along with high humidity.

+Saturday, mostly sunny and hotter as temps soar into the lower 90s.
+There is a 20% chance for afternoon thunderstorms with a low severe weather threat.

 Copyright 2021 WFIE.
 All rights reserved.